michaelbZA/my-website/content/posts/python-series/02-python-foundations-editors-ides.md

 **Jupyter Notebooks**
 - Interactive coding environment
-- Great for data analysis and visualization
+- Great for data analysis and visualisation
 - Documents that combine code, output, and markdown text
 - We'll cover this in detail in a later post